congenial-acorn/CTS/README.md

 * Set `tritium_slot=` equal to that number.

 ### Route Setup
-Either download a .csv from the Spansh fleet carrier router (easiest), or put each system of your route on a new line in `route.txt` or any other .txt file.
-Then set `route_file` in `settings.ini` to the file name of the route.
+Either download a .csv from the Spansh fleet carrier router (easiest).
+Make sure the route name starts with `fleet-carrier-`.
+Or, put each system of your route on a new line in `route.txt` or any other .txt file.

+Whichever option you choose, set `route_file` in `settings.ini` to the file name of the route.

 ### Starting the route
 * Dock with your carrier.